Cesare Negri

-All this technique described will be affected with the heavy costumes and ornaments, which make impossible its execution.
+All these techniques described will be affected by the heavy costumes and ornaments, which make its execution impossible.
 This book writes it dedicating it to Philip III, King of Spain at this time.
 Two Spanish dances appear: Spanishito and Canario.
-And contains the first descriptions of dances created for a show organized with the wedding motif of the Infanta Isabel Clara Eugenia with the Archduke Albert of Austria.
+And contains the first descriptions of dances created for a show organised with the wedding motif of the Infanta Isabel Clara Eugenia with the Archduke Albert of Austria.
 Names of important dancers that we find in this book son Antonio de Idiaquez, Diego de Ghivarra, Ottavia Cauenaga and Mendozza or Donna Maria Ordugna.

-Negri, as mentioned above, arranged, on November 30, 1598, the entry into Milan of Margaret of Austria, Queen of Spain.
-As also on June 26, 1574, in that same city, a masquerade of 25 entrances of floats symbolizing the states of the soul;
+Negri, as mentioned above, arranged, on 30 November 1598, the entry into Milan of Margaret of Austria, Queen of Spain.
+As also on 26 June 1574, in that same city, a masquerade of 25 entrances of floats symbolizing the states of the soul;